 H.B.
-No. 3181 aims to enhance the enforcement of court orders regarding child possession and access, particularly in cases of contempt.
-The bill introduces a new section, 156.107, which allows a court to modify existing orders if a conservator is found in contempt for denying possession or access to a child, provided they have been previously found in contempt at least three times.
-Additionally, it amends existing sections of the Family Code, including 157.165, which now prohibits community supervision for respondents who have repeatedly failed to comply with possession orders, and 157.167, which restricts the waiver of attorney's fees for those with multiple contempt findings.
+No. 3181 amends the Texas Family Code to enhance the enforcement of court orders regarding child possession and access.
+A new section, 156.107, is added, which allows a court to modify existing orders if a conservator is found in contempt for denying possession or access to a child, provided they have been previously found in contempt at least three times.
+Additionally, Section 157.165 is revised to prevent the court from placing a respondent on community supervision if they have repeatedly failed to comply with orders regarding child access.

 House Committee Report: Family Code 157.165, Family Code 157.167, Family Code 157.168 (Family Code 157)